This is the final public testing site of our new website. Let us know what you think!

 Above the water she feels lost in a world where she doesn't belong, with a sister who wants her to be 'happy and normal'.
 But a family secret emerges from the shadows of the ethereal world that changes everything.

-Directed by Gethin Evans (Woof, Ynys Alys, Galwad).
+This is a co-production with Cardiff's Sherman Theatre, and directed by Gethin Evans (Woof, Ynys Alys, Galwad).

 TOUR